Dustyroom/flat-kit-doc/_docs/image-effects.md

 If you are working in a Universal Rendering Pipeline (URP) project, the post processing components you used to put on the camera in the old Built-In RP ('Standard', '3D' project) — they are called 'Renderer Features' in URP and can be found in the settings of the Forward Renderer.

-Please make sure that you installed Flat Kit properly as described [in this manual above](/quick-start).
+Please make sure that you installed Flat Kit properly as described [here](/quick-start).

 After that you'll be able to load, for example, *Wanderer* demo scene that comes with Flat Kit, launch the scene (press Play) and see the outlines displayed.